 Even the Campground Streets were Full of Water

 A not so bad ending for a bad trip.

-The good thing was; When we finally gave up and got out of bed and prepared to pull to, most of the water had soaked into the ground, and it was easier (and safer) for us to unhook.
+The good thing was; When we finally got up and crawled out of our bed, had our breakfast and prepared to pull out, most of the water had soaked into the ground, and it was easier (and safer) for us to unhook and get going.

-The bad thing was, the dirt and gravel streets were rough and even though the overall standing water levels were lower, they had numerous large potholes with standing water.
+The bad thing was, the dirt and gravel streets were rough and even though the overall standing water levels were lower, there were numerous large potholes..

 The water at my hitch to my Toad was deep too.